ronghongbo/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/productive_libraries/blas/symm/README.md

 $C \longleftarrow \alpha * A * B + \beta * C$

 or

 $C \longleftarrow \alpha * B * A + \beta * C$

 where $alpha$ and $beta$ are scalars, and $A$ is a symmetric matrix.

+The kernel is implemented by reconfiguring the [systolic array of matrix multiply](../reconfigurable_matmul/README.md), where the design details and performance metrics are described.

 ## Build and run on Linux

-Follow the general instructions [here](../README.md#Build-a-kernel-and-run-on-Linux).
+Follow the general instructions [here](../README.md#user-content-build-a-kernel-and-run-on-Linux).
 The variations of the kernel are `ssymm`, `dsymm`, `csymm` and `zsymm`.

-Under the hood, the kernel invokes the [reconfigurable matrix multiplication](../reconfigurable_matmul/README.md), where the design details and performance metrics are described.